-- Color Pink through Blue (Newborn to <7 years): 3.5 cuffed - Color Orange, Green and Adults (7 years and up): 6.0 cuffed
+- Color Pink through Blue (Newborn to <7 years): 3.5 cuffed - · Color Orange, Green and Adults (7 years and up): 6.0 cuffed

-- · Always utilize family members, both for information and for assistance - Types of tracheostomies include cuffed, uncuffed, fenestrated (allowing for speech), and unfenestrated - An established tracheostomy is a tracheostomy that was surgically placed longer than 6 weeks ago.
+- Always utilize family members, both for information and for assistance - Types of tracheostomies include cuffed, uncuffed, fenestrated (allowing for speech), and unfenestrated - An established tracheostomy is a tracheostomy that was surgically placed longer than 6 weeks ago.
 Never replace anything into a stoma that is less than 6 weeks of age. - Ask if family has a suction catheter and use theirs if available to ensure appropriate size.
 If none available, inquire as to size.
-If size unknown, estimate by doubling the inner diameter of the tracheostomy tube and rounding down to the available size catheter - · Never force suction catheter.
+If size unknown, estimate by doubling the inner diameter of the tracheostomy tube and rounding down to the available size catheter - Never force suction catheter.
 When inserting, allow catheter to gently follow the curvature of the tracheostomy - If tracheostomy tube is a double lumen tube, the inner cannula must be in place to attach the bag-valve-mask.
-Remove the inner cannula to suction and then re-insert - Apply suction only while withdrawing catheter from the tracheostomy tube, never during insertion and always <100mmHg of suction
+Remove the inner cannula to suction and then re-insert.
+If outer flange becomes removed, it requires a Paramedic to replace. - Apply suction only while withdrawing catheter from the tracheostomy tube, never during insertion and always <100mmHg of suction